Informatics Tutoring Scheme Information for Schools and Parents

 The project is run by the School of Informatics, University of Edinburgh.
-Dr Fiona McNeill, Reader in Computer Science Education and Kasia Kokowska, Marketing, Communications and Outreach Manager in the School are managing the project.
+Dr Antonio Vergari, Lecturer in Machine Learning and Ms Kasia Kokowska, Marketing, Communications and Outreach Manager in the School are managing the project.
 All tutors are current University of Edinburgh undergraduate and postgraduate students.

 How will the scheme run?

-Tutors are also required to abide by the Code of Practice and Confidentiality (see below).
+Tutors must abide by the Code of Practice and Confidentiality (see below).